shrishti-pillay/shrishti-pillay/README.md

 # 👋 Hi, I'm Shrishti Pillay

 💻 Software Engineer (5+ years) | 🔍 Exploring Data Science & ML  | 🌏 Based in Singapore

-**Software Engineer** with over 5 years of experience in backend development, cloud infrastructure, and building features that make a real-world impact—especially in healthcare and purpose-driven domains.
+**Software Engineer** with over 5 years of experience in backend development, cloud infrastructure, and building features that make a real-world impact, especially in healthcare and purpose-driven domains.

 ---